emfurst/DWS-interactions/README.md

 # Scattering
-Function package for generating theoretical light scattering models.
-Composed during the 2021 CHARM REU Program for the Furst Group.
+Function package for generating light transport properties in multiple scattering media Nicholas Sbalbi, Qi Li, and Eric M. Furst

 <img src="https://github.com/nsbalbi/Scattering/blob/main/Examples/Results/Intensity%20Plot.png" width="60%">

 ## Usage

-The functions mie_scattering and rayleigh_scattering calculate theoretical light scattering properties, including scattering intensities and photon mean-free path.
-Inputs are the system parameters (particle and medium refractive indeces, particle radii, incident light wavelength) along with the desired structure factor model (default S(q)=1).
-See the documentation within scattering.py for further detail.
+The functions mie_scattering and rayleigh_scattering calculate light scattering properties for scatterers, including scattering intensities and photon mean-free path.
+The input parameters are the particle and medium refractive indeces, particle radii, and incident light wavelength along with the desired structure factor model.
+The default is to assume non-interacting particles by setting the structure factor S(q)=1.
+See the documentation within scattering.py for further details.
 Examples are given below and example scripts can be found in the "Examples" folder.

 ## Examples